-First up is Atlanta, Georgia, with a population of more than 440,000 apparently lovely people.
+First up is Atlanta Dropdown content, Georgia, with a population of more than 440,000 apparently lovely people.

-On Twitter, Ben Les Hoole was one of many who voted for Wellington, New Zealand’s capital.
-Described as an "urban jewel" in The Rough Guide to New Zealand, it’s one of the few cities travellers make an effort to visit in the country – perhaps that has something to do with its rather friendly residents.
+On Twitter, Ben Les Hoole was one of many who voted for Wellington Dropdown content, New Zealand Dropdown content’s capital.
+Described as an "urban jewel" in The Rough Guide to New Zealand Dropdown content, it’s one of the few cities travellers make an effort to visit in the country – perhaps that has something to do with its rather friendly residents.

-A quiet but beautiful capital city, situated on a wide bend in the Mekong River, Vientiane got votes on Facebook from readers including Tamara Bollen and Adam Mason.
+A quiet but beautiful capital city, situated on a wide bend in the Mekong River, Vientiane Dropdown content got votes on Facebook from readers including Tamara Bollen and Adam Mason.

-More than just penguins on a beach, Cape Town got our readers' vote as one of the friendliest cities in the world.
-It’s South Africa’s most visited city, and with Table Mountain as a stunning scenic backdrop, there’s little wonder why.
+More than just penguins on a beach, Cape Town Dropdown content got our readers' vote as one of the friendliest cities in the world.
+It’s South Africa Dropdown content’s most visited city, and with Table Mountain as a stunning scenic backdrop, there’s little wonder why.

-At number nine it’s Manchester, one of the highlights of the north of England.
+At number nine it’s Manchester Dropdown content, one of the highlights of the north of England Dropdown content.
 Once described as "the belly and guts of the nation" by George Orwell, our readers think it’s one of the friendliest cities in the world.

-This fast-growing city is the hub of the United Arab Emirates and got a vote from one of our Facebook followers because "everyone is polite and friendly".
+This fast-growing city Dropdown content is the hub of the United Arab Emirates and got a vote from one of our Facebook followers because "everyone is polite and friendly".

-In third place is Montréal, Canada’s second largest city.
+In third place is Montréal Dropdown content, Canada’s second largest city.
 On Twitter, Paul Chibeba said: "my #friendlycity pick is #Montréal: colourful, engaging and welcoming in French and English!".

-With a the bulk of votes on Facebook, Ireland’s capital Dublin makes second friendliest city in the world.
+With a the bulk of votes on Facebook, Ireland Dropdown content’s capital Dublin Dropdown content makes second friendliest city in the world.
 Spend a weekend enjoying the Georgian townhouses, squares and historic churches among some of the friendliest people in the world.